What is the Hubble Telescope?

 It has been one of the most important tools for astronomers, as it allows them to study distant galaxies and stars in great detail.

-The telescope is named after Edwin Hubble, who made important discoveries about the universe and its expansion.
+The telescope was named after Edwin Hubble, who made important discoveries about the universe and its expansion.

 The Hubble Telescope has several powerful instruments that allow scientists to observe different wavelengths of light, from ultraviolet to infrared.